guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 Because we're writing this thesis in English, it will be more time consuming for us.
 Which can lead to miscalculations in our planning.
 It's important that we take this into account in our planning.

 ##### Tasks
 We’ll be writing all documents in English because we want reach a big audience and open source during our process.
 This way it will be easy for anyone to follow our progression and findings through Github.

+During the writing we'll constantly let native academic English writers check our documents.
+Through constant feedback we will learn from our previous mistakes, and prevent them in the future.

 ##### Results
 * Full thesis in flawless english